PavithraS2/angular-sample/README.md

 ## Download Packages

-Run `npm install` for a download dependencies.
+Run `npm install` for download all your dependencies.

 ## Development server